 Clearing out a relative’s estate recently, I saw that the recycling blue bag and the garden-variety trashcan is where so much stuff ends up.
-It is a sorry final resting place for so much that underscores how life is so fleeting with little staying power.
-I have assorted collectibles and miscellaneous ephemera that have great meaning to me, but not to very many others in my life.
+It's a sorry final resting place that underscores how life is so fleeting with little staying power.
+I have assorted collectibles and miscellaneous ephemera that have great meaning to me, but not to very many others in my circle.
 And the individuals most likely to appreciate the sentimental value of my myriad stuff—never mind the dollar value—are my contemporaries.
-The problem, though, is that they have a lot of stuff on their plates, too, and now is not the time to amass more of it, like a Bohack Premium Beer can.
+The problem, though, is that they have a lot of stuff on their plates, too, and now isn't the time to amass more of it, like a Bohack Premium Beer can.

 Brothers game Landslide.
 Outside of Monopoly, Landslide was